entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

 ```
 ### Check the Environment

-Verify dependencies required by your Entando installation:
+Verify the dependencies required by your Entando installation:
 ``` bash
 ent check-env develop
 ```